embedded-office/canopen-stack/docs/docs/usecase/configuration.md

 AppHbConsumer_1.NodeId = 42;   /* heartbeat consumer for node 42   */
 ```

-This example defines an heartbeat consumer object.
+This example defines a heartbeat consumer object.
 The initialization of all members with 0 is good practice, but not mandatory.
 The heartbeat consumer  object allows the configuration of a heartbeat consumer with SDO transfers from within the CANopen network or during configuration time.

-The following descriptions explains the details of the structure members, which should be initialized (via application - or via a SDO write access):
+The following descriptions explains the details of the structure members, which should be initialized (via application - or via an SDO write access):

-- The Time [`uint16_t`] shall be set to the heartbeat consumer time in ms. The monitoring of the addressed heartbeat starts after the first receiption of the addressed heartbeat.
+- The Time [`uint16_t`] shall be set to the heartbeat consumer time in ms. The monitoring of the addressed heartbeat starts after the first reception of the addressed heartbeat.

 - The NodeId [`uint8_t`] shall be set to the CANopen Node-ID of the heartbeat producer, which shall be consumed.